 Line 2.
 Enter the total portion of federal adjusted gross income derived in the other state, modified to reflect Idaho additions and subtractions.
-In computing the income derived in the other state, you must reverse any adjustments to federal taxable income allowed by the other state that aren't applicable to Idaho.
+In calculating the income derived in the other state, you must reverse any adjustments to federal taxable income that the other state allows but Idaho doesn't.